romanchechyotkin/seq-db/docs/en/03-index-types.md

 ---

 # Index types and mappings

 seq-db doesn't index any fields from the ingested data by default.
 Instead, indexing is controlled through a special file called the *mapping file*.
 The mapping file specifies the indexed fields and the used index types.

+If you want to automatically index all the fields, there is `mapping.path: auto` setting that will index all document's fields as `keyword`.
+But this this setting is not production friendly, so use it only on demonstration or testing purposes.

 ## Index types

 Below is a description of mapping types seq-db currently supports.
 There are several index types with different behaviors.

 ### `keyword` mapping type

 The `keyword` mapping type treats the whole value as a single token, without breaking it up.
 Usually used for content like statuses, namespaces, tags or any other data where a full match search is required.
 Note that `keyword` index should be used with care with high-cardinality values like `trace_id`, `span_id` or